welovedata/iss-jython/README.md

 Setup
 -----

+A. Processing

-A. Need to create a lib folder and copy the Processing jars into it: lib/core.jar lib/RXTXcomm.jar lib/serial.jar
+i.
+Need to create a lib folder and copy the Processing jars into it: lib/core.jar lib/RXTXcomm.jar lib/serial.jar